A Quick Guide to Warehouse Ergonomics

 Reduce the chances of scrapes, trips, and bumps.
 Although this isn’t ergonomic in the strictest sense, taking steps to avoid bumps, scrapes, and cuts is relatively easy and pays dividends.
 Make sure sharp metal edges aren’t exposed whenever possible.
 Require bumper or edge guards to protect people in areas where they may cut or bruise themselves on these types of hazards.
 Use bright, highly visible signs or labels on low-hanging obstacles.
 Clearly mark tripping hazards.

-Some resources for better ergonomic operations
+Resources for a better ergonomic warehouse:

 - Material Handling Industry EASE group resources